 On a $350,000 mortgage, this would be a penalty of $8925.
 This is a very large penalty.

-Published rate calculation: This is a more client focused penalty calculation and uses published rates.
+This is a more client focused penalty calculation and uses published rates.
 This is generally used by monoline lenders and most credit unions.
-See my video called Banks and credit unions versus monoline lenders to learn more about these lenders.
-For this penalty think, smaller lender – smaller penalty.
+For this calculation think smaller lender, smaller penalty.

 Here is an example: